safugl/fmri-nuisance-effects/README.md

 4. Fit regression models that treat the confound signals as predictors and each voxel time course as target variable.
 Fit models to data from on all-but-one chunk and use such models to predict voxel time courses in held-out chunks.
 This is repeated for all chunks.
 5. Evaluate goodness-of-fit in terms of coefficient of determination (R2)

-Step 4 can be realized with ordinary least squares or with Ridge regression (see e.g., the example [[here](./examples/example01.py)).
+Step 4 can be realized with ordinary least squares or with Ridge regression.
 The latter can be useful when there are several (potentially correlated) confound signals.
-It is possible to specificy the hyperparameters of the Ridge regression models.
+It is possible to specify the hyperparameters of the Ridge regression models.
 When numerous hyperparameters are specified, the algorithm will simply output the highest variance explained in each voxel.

 # Example 01
-This example uses data available on https://openneuro.org/datasets/ds000228/versions/1.0.0.
+Data used for this example was obtained from the OpenNeuro database.
+Its accession number is ds000228.
 Preprocessed data and confound signals are extracted from 155 participants.
 Different sets of confound signals are incorporated into the described framework.
 The four following models are considered: